DevExpress/devextreme-documentation/concepts/05 Widgets/File Manager/10 Bind to File Systems/30 Custom File System.md

 ---

 Implement APIs to handle file operations (add, delete, rename, and so on).
-For example:

 ---